Skip to content

 Will my customers know it's an AI?

-The voice is good.
-Most callers don't realize unless they ask directly.
-If they do ask, the AI tells the truth — "I'm an automated assistant taking your info so the owner can call you back."
+The voice is natural.
+If a caller asks whether they're talking to a person, the AI tells the truth that it's an automated assistant — "I'm an automated assistant taking your info so the owner can call you back."
 Honesty here actually helps trust.

 Do I have to forward my existing number, or use a new one?

 Your call.
 The setup gives you a new phone number that's tied to your AI receptionist.
 You can either (a) post the new number as your main and have everything route through the AI when you can't pick up, or (b) keep your existing number as primary and forward unanswered calls to the AI line.
-Most contractors go with option (b) — it preserves your existing reputation on the number customers already know.
+I'd usually recommend option (b) — it preserves your existing reputation on the number customers already know.

 What if I'm on the phone with another customer when a new call comes in?